scalatra/scalatra/README.markdown

 ## Flash scope

-Flash scope is available by mixing in `FlashScopeSupport`, which provides a mutable map named `flash`.
+Flash scope is available by mixing in `FlashMapSupport`, which provides a mutable map named `flash`.
 Values put into flash scope during the current request are stored in the session through the next request and then discarded.
 This is particularly useful for messages when using the [Post/Redirect/Get](http://en.wikipedia.org/wiki/Post/Redirect/Get) pattern.

 ## Templating with Scalate